ariellev/trio/README.md

-# trio
+# Trio
-Trio is an ML based Traffic Orchestrator
+Trio is an ML based Trip Orchestrator for on demand passenger transport